What is a focus group discussion guide?

 If you do not go through this preparatory stage you risk omitting something important.
 Although it seems like extra work, it really is not, and the end result will be better.

 You must avoid loading your discussion guide with any and every question that relates to the subject.
 That's because this will just annoy or tire out your participants, so you'll end up with less insight on the specific questions to which you want answers.
+For example, you might think it would be interesting to know what your focus group participants think about the name of a new product you have developed, or the strap line you have decided on for your product.
+But if you have no intention of changing either of these, irrespective of what the participants say, then there is no point in asking about them.

 Once you have really thought through the aims of your research, and specific hypotheses to test then you can design the discussion guide.